 She never backed down.
 Once she believed in making a change, or a difference, she went whole hog.
-She voted in 1872, when women weren’t allowed to do so.
-She knew she’d get in trouble, and ended up getting arrested in her own home.
-Being in her parlor, where she was probably handcuffed, while her sister watched – changes a woman.
+She voted in 1872.
+Well aware of how much trouble it was, and an arrest was inevitable, she voted during a time when it was illegal for her to vote.
+Sure enough, she was arrested in her home.
+It changes a woman standing in the parlor, where she was handcuffed as her sister watched.

 Susan B. Anthony gives her final speech, “Failure is impossible” at her 86th birthday celebration, heads home and passes away in her home on March 13, 1906.
 It wasn’t until 1920 that the 19th Amendment, the Susan B. Anthony Amendment, gives women the right to vote.

 Her entire life was about forward movement, and her home was her main base.
 Historical figures visited, slept there, ate meals with her in her dining room, and anyone who wishes to walk in her footsteps can visit Susan B. Anthony Museum & House at 17 Madison Street, Rochester, New York.
 Next time, I’ll be bringing my daughter, and my son, so they can hear from the tour guide, the accomplishments made in one woman’s Rochester home.